 Students may not be exited:

-- Within the first 5 minutes of learning starting. - Without all other strategies being tried first, especially all restorative strategies. - For lack of equipment. - For non-completion of work.
+- Within the first 5 minutes of learning starting. - Without all other strategies being tried first, especially all restorative strategies. - For lack of equipment.

 All alerts for the session manager must be logged on Bromcom and a comment with details.